molstar/molstar/docs/v6-webgpu.md

 For 6.0, establish the boundary and preserve WebGL behavior.
 A production WebGPU renderer, WGSL shader migration, and feature parity are later work.
 A small second-backend experiment can validate the design without becoming a release feature.

+Preserve a route to portable scene extraction for [offline renderers such as Blender](#71-offline-rendering-with-blender).
+They share geometry/material readback with interactive backends but use a separate render-job contract.
+A Blender extension and a complete scene-snapshot format are later work, not prerequisites for 6.0.

 The interface can be small, but extraction is a substantial cross-cutting refactor.
 The current abstractions expose GPU resources in geometry and themes, and expose WebGL passes through Canvas3D.
 This work should have its own PR sequence alongside packaging, rather than being treated as a rename of `WebGLContext`.

 The minimum useful 6.0 outcome is: